Oxford NY Home page TER Cabinetworks

 At that time, this quite large building was known as "Hoffman Inn", but it was originally the Jonathan Baldwin House.
 The Baldwin House was one of the oldest houses in the village, built in 1794.
 Luckily, for all of us today, Howard Hoffman decided to move the inn around the corner to property that he owned on State Street, adjacent to where the post office now stands.
 In January 1939, L. D. Dexheimer and Son of Guilford moved the building onto a brand new basement/foundation on State Street, and then the Hoffmans converted the inn into four apartments.

-In 1940, when construction was complete in May, the postal "apparatus" from the Navy Island block was moved to it's present location.
+In 1940, when construction was complete in May, the postal "apparatus" from the Navy Island block was moved to its present location.
 Five months later, more than one thousand people turned out to witness the official dedication ceremony.
 It was a grand and historic moment everyone wanted to be a part of.
 The master of ceremonies was the former Judge David F. Lee, of Norwich.
 The celebrated speakers in attendance were Senator James M. Mead of Buffalo, Assemblyman Edwin A. Hall of Binghamton, and the Honorable Calvin W. Hassell, assistant solicitor of the Federal Postal Department in Washington, D.C.

 A temporary rostrum was built, for the area's prominent men, out from the steps of the post office for the event.
 Seated on the special platform were T.A.
 Delancey of Oswego, deputy state grange master; Fred B. Baker, mayor of Oxford; William E. Waldord, president of the National Bank of Oxford; G. Challis Franklin, principal of Oxford Academy; the Rev. Norman B. Graves of the Oxford Methodist Church; the Rev. Thomas J. Leonard of St. Joseph's Church; Dr. Howard Deller of the Congregational Church, and the Rev. James E. Mahagan of St. Paul's Church.